 The company's exposure to exchange rate movements is limited.
 Fees are invoiced to investment management customers quarterly.
 The risks arising from net differences in fees and commissions received and paid are managed by converting net currency positions to or from the functional currency as indicated by regularly updated cash flow projections.
-An 8% movement in year-end closing exchange rates would result in a balance sheet adjustment of £5,000 (2021: £2,000).
+An 8% weakening of year end closing exchange rates would result in a balance sheet adjustment of -£5,000 while an 8% strengthening would lead to a balance sheet adjustment of £6,000.

-EUR £000 JPY £000 USD £000 Total £000 Net balance sheet position 31December 2022 59 (48) 50 61 Net balance sheet position 31December 2021 3 (7) 25 21
+EUR £000 JPY £000 USD £000 Total £000 Net balance sheet position 31December 2023 25 (123) 30 (68) Net balance sheet position 31December 2022 59 (48) 50 61